 Free the Slaves has developed a community-based model for fighting slavery that it has deployed, with adaptation, in six countries.
-The model focuses on identifying and supporting at-risk communities so acquire intellectual. they the organizational, legal, political and physical assets that reduce vulnerability to slavery and liberate those in slavery.
+The model focuses on identifying and supporting atrisk communities so they acquire the intellectual, organizational, legal, political and physical assets that reduce vulnerability to slavery and liberate those in slavery.